OSGeo/grass/lib/external/README.md

 # How to add a new external library

-The follow procedure will walk you through adding a new third-party library to GRASS GIS.
+The following procedure will walk you through adding a new third-party library to GRASS GIS.

 ## License

-Before you begin make sure the library you want to include is complient with GRASS GIS's license.
+Before you start, make sure that the library you want to include is in compliance with the GRASS GIS licence.

 ### Approved Third-Party Licenses